fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **America**: America now receives +2 Resource slots upon constructing their Unique Quarter.
 - **Buganda**: Adjusted Nyanza Civic Effect for Modern Buganda to award +1 Happiness and +1 Culture on Quarters adjacent to Rivers or Lakes.
 - **Meiji Japan**: Added +1 Resource slots to the Zaibatsu Unique Quarter.
-- **Siam**: Increased cost of Siam’s Itsaraphab action to be 50% more than the standard Befriend Independent action.
+- **Siam**: Increased cost of Siam's Itsaraphab action to be 50% more than the standard Befriend Independent action.
 - **Siam**: Addressed a reported issue where Siam was sometimes not properly unlocked in the Modern Age after unlocking them during the Exploration Age.

 ## Gameplay